 Can I leave more detailed Feedback for a seller?

 As a buyer, you can rate your seller in 4 additional areas: item as described, communication, shipping time, and shipping and handling charges.
-These ratings don't count toward the seller's Feedback score, and are anonymous.
+These ratings don't count toward the seller's Feedback score.
 Learn more about providing detailed seller ratings.

 Detailed seller ratings from the same buyer are counted in the same way as Feedback.
 Only 1 per week is included in the seller's score.